Thomas A. Cruz-Soto, Jr.

 Dean Cruz-Soto earned his bachelor's degree in secondary education with a minor in Latin American studies in 1998 from Muhlenberg College in Allentown, Pennsylvania.
 In 2004, he secured his master's degree in higher education administration from Rowan University, in Glassboro, New Jersey.
+Currently, Dean Cruz-Soto is back at Rowan University in the College of Graduate and Continuing Education Program earning his (Ed.D.)
+Doctorate in Education Leadership with an anticipated graduation date of May, 2015.
 He chose to pursue a degree in higher education because he loves working with youth and impacting the lives of young people.
-Born in an inner-city, Dean Cruz-Soto has benefited greatly from pre-college programs that pushed him towards higher education.
+Born in an inner-city, from a poor socioeconomic background, Dean Cruz-Soto has benefited greatly from pre-college programs that pushed him towards higher education.

 Dean Cruz-Soto served 10 years as academic counselor, coordinator, and executive director of pre-college GEAR UP programs in New Jersey.
 He also served as vice president of the College Bound Association of New Jersey from 2003-2006.
 In 2006 he was awarded “The Distinguished Community Service Award” from his home town of Camden, New Jersey for over 10 years of outreach to local youth.
 In 2008, he received “The Building Bridges Award” for his work as a first-year employee in the Dean of the College division.
 Reach out to Dean Cruz-Soto any time at firstname.lastname@example.org